 The giving and receiving of modest gifts or entertainment is an important part of building relationships with suppliers and other parties.

-This should never influence - or appear to influence - our business decisions in any way.
+Gifts, entertainment and meals, given or received in the course of your work, should be modest in nature and only ever an infrequent or occasional activity.
+They should never influence - or appear to influence - our business decisions in any way.
 We will never seek or apply any influence in exchange for promises, gifts or any other inducements, no matter what the local business practice may be in the countries where we operate.

-Any gift or entertainment given or received must be appropriate, be approved in accordance with our Global Gifts and Entertainment Policy and must be recorded in the gifts register where required.
+Any gift, entertainment or meal given or received must be appropriate, be approved in accordance with our Global Gifts and Entertainment Policy and must be pre-approved by your Line Manager and Business Integrity where required.